tyler-meier/Simulation/doc/DESIGN.md

 had either a text field that the user typed in or a slider bar that changed the params.
 I would have had to change some stuff in the setup of the scene itself and also in the update method to change whatever the new parameters would be set to.

+Simulation: I could not implement the edge shapes because of the way the code was laid in terms of front end and backend.
+I was not sure how to make sure the front end goes with bank end to implement the edge shapes.
+We discussed it in team and were not sure about it.
+That is the only feature that was not implemented.